qdm12/ddns-updater/README.md

 #### IP methods

-By default, all ip methods are cycled through between all ip methods available for the specified ip version, if any.
+By default, all ip methods are specified.
+The program will cycle between each.
 This allows you not to be blocked for making too many requests.
-You can otherwise pick one of the following.
+You can otherwise pick one or more of the following, for each ip version:

 - IPv4 or IPv6 (for most cases)
   - `opendns` using [https://diagnostic.opendns.com/myip](https://diagnostic.opendns.com/myip)